Student Health Center

 - Immunizations (including Gardasil, Hepatitis A, Hepatitis B, Influenza, MMR, Tetanus)

-- TB testing (PPD) or blood work
+- TB blood work testing

 - Travel visits (Malaria prevention, immunization counseling, etc. Call for a doctor's appointment at least one month prior to departure.)

-- Allergy injections (Allergy Policy)
+- Allergy injections (Allergy Forms)

 - STD screening and treatment